avih/miniwebsvr/trunk/ReadMe.txt

 to a client.
 So eventually it will be an embedded HTTP server.

-MiniWebsvr is mostly developed by Nickolas Antonie Grigoriadis <grigi_ at users.sourceforge.net> with contributions from:
+MiniWebSvr is mostly developed by Nickolas Antonie Grigoriadis <grigi_ at users.sourceforge.net> with contributions from:
 - Daniel John Walker <djwalker at users.sourceforge.net>
 - Johan Strydom <fyrewolfe at users.sourceforge.net>
 - Sergey Sytchewoj <brumal at users.sourceforge.net>